fommil/fpmortals/manuscript/wip.md

 In this chapter we will study increasingly complex typeclasses and their derivations.
-We will begin with `scalaz-deriving` as the most principled mechanism, repeating some lessons from Chapter 5 "Scalaz Typeclasses", then Magnolia (the easiest to use) for encoder and decoder formats, finishing with Shapeless (the most powerful) for typeclasses with complex derivation logic.
+We will begin with `scalaz-deriving` as the most principled mechanism, repeating some lessons from Chapter 5 "Scalaz Typeclasses", then Magnolia (the easiest to use), finishing with Shapeless (the most powerful) for typeclasses with complex derivation logic.

 ## Running Examples